nihil-momenti/Maze/README.markdown

 `perlin.py`, `fractal_map.py`, `fractal_map.c`
 ----------------------------------------------
 This is where I probably spent the most time, even though none of it directly contributes to the marking.
 Initially I utilised the Diamond-Square algorithm for generating the fractal map, but I wasn't satisfied with that method and decided to implement Perlin noise instead following the outline at [3].
 This had a large performance detriment so I had to re-implement it as a C extension.
 This was used for generating a 3d texture for the maze walls, roof and floor; 2d bump mapping for the walls, roof and floor and for the flickering of the light sources.

+If there is an error to do with loading the fractal_map module first try running `python setup.py install`, if that fails next try running `python setup.py build` and copying the .so\.pyd file from inside the build\lib* folder into the main folder.
+Lastly try deleting all .so\.pyd files from the main folder, this will fall back to the Python implementation so to speed up the world generation replace lines 10-22 in world.config with the following:

+        "disp_map": {
+          "octaves": 3,
+          "persistence": 0.5,
+          "res": 4,
+          "dist": 20
+        },
+        "tex_map": {
+          "octaves": 8,
+          "persistence": 0.9,
+          "horiz_res": 16,
+          "vert_res": 4,
+          "variability": 0.5
+        }

 `controller.py`, `world.py`, `view.py`
 --------------------------------------